Christopher-Schulze/crPipeline/docs/Setup.md

    ```
 6. The backend will be on `http://localhost:8080`, frontend on `http://localhost:5173`.

 7. Backend tests read `backend/.env.test` for `DATABASE_URL_TEST`.
-Edit the file
+Copy
+   `backend/.env.test.example` if it doesn't exist, edit it to match your setup,
-   if your test database differs and run:
+   and run:
    ```bash
    cargo test --manifest-path backend/Cargo.toml
    ```